JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 npm run configure <Topology XML Filepath>
 npm start <Deployment Key>
 ```
-where `<Topology XML Filepath>` is the Topology XML file for the fprime deployment for which OpenMCT will be receiving data, and `<Deployment Key>` is the name of this deployment in all lower case.
+where `<Topology XML Filepath>` is the Topology XML file for the fprime deployment for which OpenMCT will be receiving data, and `<Deployment Key>` is the name of this deployment.
 Point a browser to http://localhost:8000 to view the OpenMCT web client (Chrome works best).
 If configuration was successful, a Packet object called "[Deployment Name] Telemetry"
 containing Telemetry objects for each channel should appear under the "BSON Server" folder.